GabeYaw/ssFEXI-BBB/README.md

 Create and activate a virtual environment (eg: https://code.visualstudio.com/docs/python/environments) then run `pip install -r requirements.txt` in the terminal.

 You can run and plot the NLLS and NN estimates from NLLS_plots.py and NN_plots.py respectively.
-(Run NLLS and NN to not display them.)
+(Run NLLS.py and NN.py to hide the plots.)